ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

     ...
 ```

 This will allow the incoming request to be cross-domain with the authorization token in the header.
 The headers are the default for AWS proxy integration, and may not all be necessary for our usage.
-Our API will now include an `OPTIONS` along with the `GET`.
+Our API will now include an `OPTIONS` along with the `GET` when created in API Gateway.

 To debug problems with CORS, it helps to watch the network requests in the browser.
 The `OPTIONS` pre-flight check should be successful and allow the next method to be sent.
-Here is [a Serverless  specific CORS guide](https://serverless.com/blog/cors-api-gateway-survival-guide/).
+Here is a [Serverless  specific CORS guide](https://serverless.com/blog/cors-api-gateway-survival-guide/).

 ![missing pic: Civic Options](https://raw.githubusercontent.com/tylerjohnhaden/blog-usa/master/images/2019/02/civic_options.png)

 ### Specify a custom domain and certificate

 Last thing to add to our `serverless.yml` configuration is the API's custom domain.
-API Gateway allows us to specify a custom domain (technically CloudFront) that will allow us to attach an SSL certificate too!
+API Gateway allows us to specify a custom domain (technically CloudFront) that will allow us to attach an SSL certificate too.
+Yay security!

 ```yaml
 ...